LeakyAbstractions/blog/quotes/_posts/2011-02-07-being-exact.md

   author: John von Neumann
 ---

-There's no sense being exact about something if you don't even know what you're talking about.
+There’s no sense being exact about something if you don’t even know what you’re talking about.